getsentry/snuba/docs/source/clickhouse/schema_design.rst

    in order to do filtering.
 Adding a new index on top of a top-level column is a more straightforward operation that guarantees more consistent performance outcomes vs. iterating over an array

+.. [#dupe] During migration from non-promoted to promoted, putting the data in both map and
+           top-level column may be necessary so that queries of old rows can still access the attributes.
+After the table goes through a full TTL period, however, users should stop writing the data in duplicate places.

 ..
    # (TODO: add some information to the above section about how we have